Is your debt a problem?

 4. Improve your credit score

-If you find your credit score is low there are ways to improve it.
+We looked at how to check your credit report and score for free above.
+However, if you find your score is low then there are ways to improve it.

 Find out more: Read our seven steps to take to increase your chances of being accepted for future credit.